Federal Reserve Bank Presidents

 Dr. Plosser took office on August 1, 2006, as the tenth chief executive of the Third District Federal Reserve Bank, at Philadelphia.
-In 2013, he serves as an alternate voting member of the Federal Open Market Committee.
+In 2014, he serves as a voting member of the Federal Open Market Committee.

 Dr. Plosser was born in September 1948 in Birmingham, Alabama.
 He earned an M.B.A. and a Ph.D. from the University of Chicago in 1972 and 1976, respectively.